 If a computer is involved:

-- First, unplug the network cable from the back of the computer and turn off any wireless internet connection, then
+- Second, unplug the network cable from the back of the computer and turn off any wireless internet connection

 - Report as described below.

 - TAKE NO OTHER ACTION.